ericanderson2/leet-friends/README.md

 ## How to use

 After you install the extension, you must grant permissions to allow it to access the LeetCode API.
-Right click the icon, go to manage extensions, permissions, and flip the toggle button to yes.
+Open LeetFriends, and click "Enable Permissions", then "Allow", and then reopen the extension.

 - Click the extension icon to open the graphical panel.
 - Add friends by typing their name in the input box, and clicking the "Add Friend" button.